-A summary of principle 7: To commit to the principles of equality, diversity and inclusion (EDI), the board should 'have a clear, agreed and effective approach to supporting equality, diversity and inclusion throughout the organisation including in its own practice.'
+A summary of principle 7: To commit to the principles of equity, diversity and inclusion (EDI), the board should 'have a clear, agreed and effective approach to supporting equality, diversity and inclusion throughout the organisation including in its own practice.'

-This approach supports being as effective an organisation as possible both in terms of recruiting, supporting and developing a diverse workforce and board of trustees, and in terms of engaging and harnessing the energy of people to deliver the charity's purpose.
+This approach supports being as effective an organisation as possible, in terms of recruiting, supporting and developing a diverse workforce and board of trustees, and engaging and harnessing the energy of people to deliver the charity's purpose.